 Although publicly funded health insurance in Canada covers basic medical needs, some or all prescription drugs are not covered.
 Dental and eye care are not covered.
-Alternative treatments such as acupuncture, massage therapy, naturopaths are also not included in the coverage.
+Alternative treatments such as acupuncture, massage therapy, and naturopaths are also not included in the coverage.

-Your employer will often opt into supplemental health insurance so that deduction will automatically be made on your pay stub.
+Your employer will often opt into supplemental health insurance, so that deduction will automatically be made on your pay stub.